pBFSLab/DeepPrep/docs/source/usage_local.rst

 Sample Singularity Command
 ==========================

-0. Firstly run nextflow at the online environment.
-This command will download deps of nextflow into the $HOME/.nextflow dir.
+0. Firstly get deps of nextflow.
+This command will sync deps of nextflow into the $HOME/.nextflow dir.

 .. code-block:: none
     :linenos:

     $ singularity exec --cleanenv \
                  <saved_path>/deepprep_24.1.1.sif \
-                 nextflow
+                 rsync -arv /home/deepprep/.nextflow/ $HOME/.nextflow/

 1. Here's a sample command only relies on CPU.